Geographic tongue: Classification

 Geographic tongue could be considered to be a type of glossitis.
-It usually presents only on the dorsal 2/3 and lateral surfaces of the tongue, but less commonly an identical condition can occur on other mucosal sites in the mouth, such as the ventral surface (undersurface) of the tongue, mucosa of the cheeks or lips, soft palate or floor of mouth; usually in addition to tongue involvement.
+It usually presents only on the dorsal two-thirds and lateral surfaces of the tongue, but less commonly an identical condition can occur on other mucosal sites in the mouth, such as the ventral surface (undersurface) of the tongue, mucosa of the cheeks or lips, or the soft palate or floor of the mouth, usually in addition to tongue involvement.
 In such cases, terms such as stomatitis erythema migrans, ectopic geographic tongue, areata migrans, geographic stomatitis, or migratory stomatitis are used instead of geographic tongue.
-Beside the differences in locations of presentation inside the oral cavity and prevalence among the general population, in all other aspects of clinical significance, symptoms, treatment, and histopathologic appearance, these two forms are identical.
+Besides the differences in locations of presentation inside the oral cavity and prevalence among the general population, in all other aspects of clinical significance, symptoms, treatment, and histopathologic appearance, these two forms are identical.

-This condition is sometimes termed (oral) erythema migrans, but this has no relation to the more common use of the term erythema migrans (erythema chronicum migrans), to describe the appearance of skin lesions in Lyme disease and southern tick-associated rash illness.
+This condition is sometimes termed (oral) erythema migrans, but this has no relation to the more common use of the term erythema migrans (erythema chronicum migrans) to describe the appearance of skin lesions in Lyme disease and southern tick-associated rash illness.

 Treatment

-Geographic tongue (GT), also termed benign migratory glossitis, usually presents without symptoms, and due to a lack of reliable evidence researchers can not identify a specific treatment for the condition.
-It is currently suggested that patients are given reassurance that the condition is entirely benign and self-resolving.
+Geographic tongue, also termed benign migratory glossitis, usually presents without symptoms.
+Due to a lack of reliable evidence, researchers can not identify a specific treatment for the condition.
+It is currently suggested that patients be reassured that the condition is entirely benign and self-resolving.

-Although there is no established gold standard treatment confirmed by current evidence, patients with symptomatic GT can be advised on several treatment options prescribed by the clinician on a case-by-case basis.
-This includes possible prescriptions of antihistamines, anxiolytics, corticosteroids and topical anaesthetics.
+Although there is no established gold-standard treatment confirmed by current evidence, patients with symptomatic GT can be advised on several treatment options prescribed by the clinician on a case-by-case basis.
+This includes possible prescriptions of antihistamines, anxiolytics, corticosteroids, and topical anaesthetics.
 It is recommended that patients avoid spicy and acidic foods.
-Research has not shown high levels of evidence for the treatment of symptomatic GT and larger study sizes are needed to come to a reliable recommendation.
+Research has not shown high levels of evidence for the treatment of symptomatic GT, and larger studies are needed to come to a reliable recommendation.